Aburaáge

 Japanese horseradish, light green in color with a spicy taste.
 To be used in moderation (depending on your preferences) and eaten with sushi.
 Often mixed with shoyu to create a sort of sauce for your sushi.
 Real wasabi is extremely difficult to find outside of Japan.
 Wasabi paste can usually be found at most grocery markets in the Asian aisle, wasabi powder can be found at Japanese supermarkets.

-17 thoughts on “Glossary”
+17 replies on “Glossary”